Bayesian Repulsive Mixture Modeling with Mat\'ern Point Processes: Additional Experimental Results

 \subsection{Synthetic experiments}

-In this section, we evaluate MRMM and the associated MCMC sampling algorithm on a number of synthetic tasks. \Cref{sec:exp-au2} provides more details and additional results on the study of augmentation factor $\au$ in \cref{sec:exp-au}, while \cref{sec:exp-syn} compares different thinning kernels and thinning strengths on the same synthetic datasets.
+In this section, we evaluate MRMM and the associated MCMC sampling algorithm on a number of synthetic tasks. \Cref{sec:exp-au2} provides more details and additional results on the study of augmentation factor $\au$ in \Cref{sec:exp-au}, while \Cref{sec:exp-syn} compares different thinning kernels and thinning strengths on the same synthetic datasets. \Cref{sec:eb2} provides additional experimental results on the choice of thinning parameters.

-\subsubsection{Additional results for \cref{sec:exp-au}}
+\subsubsection{Additional results for \Cref{sec:exp-au}}

-The models to generate the datasets are illustrated in \cref{fig:syn-au-data}. \Cref{fig:syn-au-mixing} visualizes assessments for the mixing of one run.
+The models to generate the datasets are illustrated in \Cref{fig:syn-au-data}. \Cref{fig:syn-au-mixing} visualizes assessments for the mixing of one run.